 Or if you wrote a long blog post, ask AI to extract the key points for a Twitter thread.
 The AI isn’t creating.
 It’s reformatting and distilling.

-The AI writing assistant guide I wrote covers more of this.
-But the key insight is: AI is better at transforming your ideas than inventing new ones.
+The Start Here guide covers more of this.
+But the key insight is that AI is better at transforming your ideas than inventing new ones.

 7. AI Data Analysis: Finding Patterns in Messy Information